WICG/view-transitions/README.md

 # Shared Element Transitions

+For help getting started quickly, check out the [developer guide](https://github.com/WICG/shared-element-transitions/blob/main/developer-guide.md) for easy to follow steps, and the I/O 2022 [talk](https://youtu.be/JCJUPJ_zDQ4) and [codelab](https://youtu.be/eUX91N6Gj1Q?t=2058) about Shared Element Transitions for more visuals and help.

 ### Overview

 Shared Element Transitions is a proposal for a new web API that allows a